fyrox-book/fyrox-book.github.io/src/fyrox/scripting/script.md

 `ScriptTrait::on_message` method of every script.
 - `message_dispatcher` - a message dispatcher.
 If you need to receive messages of a particular type, you must subscribe to a type explicitly.

+## Execution order

+Scripts have strictly defined execution order for their methods (the order if execution is linear and **do not** depend on actual tree structure of the graph where the script is located):

+- `on_init` - called first for every script instance
+- `on_start` - called after every `on_init` is called
+- `on_update` - called one or more times per one render frame (the engine stabilizes update rate of the logic, so if your game runs at 15 FPS, the logic will still run at 60 FPS thus the `on_update` will be called 4 times per frame).
+- `on_message` - called once per incoming message.
+- `on_os_event` - called once per incoming OS event.
+- `on_deinit` - called at the end of the update cycle once when the script (or parent node) is about to be deleted.